DrVenkataRajeshKumar/S13/README.md

 # S13

 ## For assignment A:
-Smallcoco was used to detect object from coco dataset
+YOLO-V3 OpenCV was used to detect object from coco dataset

 ![Image](https://github.com/DrVenkataRajeshKumar/S13/blob/master/Yolo.Ann.png)